Neural-Symbolic-Image-Labeling/Rapid/README.md

 # [KDD 23] Rapid Image Labeling via Neuro-Symbolic Learning
-This is an official Github repository for ``(Rapid Image Labeling via Neuro-Symbolic Learning)[https://arxiv.org/abs/2306.10490]'' (KDD2023 Acceptance).
+This is an official Github repository for ``[Rapid Image Labeling via Neuro-Symbolic Learning](https://arxiv.org/abs/2306.10490)'' (KDD2023 Acceptance).
 RAPID is a tool with neuro-symbolic learning method.
 Rapid combines pre-trained CV models and inductive logic learning to infer logic-based labeling rules with a small amount of labeled data. （This codebase is still under construction, and the possible finish date is xxx）

 ![RAPID Overview](https://github.com/Neural-Symbolic-Image-Labeling/Rapid/blob/main/picture/teaser.png)